Photo Email: lisalee [at] google [dot] com

 About

-Lisa Lee is a Senior Research Scientist at Google DeepMind.
+Lisa Lee is a Research Scientist at Google DeepMind.
 She completed her PhD in Machine Learning at Carnegie Mellon University, advised by Ruslan Salakhutdinov and Eric Xing.
 She graduated summa cum laude with an A.B. in Mathematics from Princeton University, where she was advised by Sanjeev Arora.

 Research Interests